0n0w1c/canisters/readme.md

 Adds a logistic challenge and extended integration of modded materials.
 Canisters are added as an additional ingredient for rocket fuel.

-Rocket silo launched cargo pods deliver the returned canisters.
+Rocket silo launched cargo pods deliver Returned canisters.
-Canisters are subject to an attrition loss per launch.
+Returned canisters are subject to an attrition loss per launch and must be refurbished.

-Returned cansiters must be refurbished before re-use.

 Shortcut to access the per planet rocket fuel productivity settings.
-* For best performance, change from Calculated to Assigned, using the calculated value.
+* For best performance, change from Calculated to Assigned (using the calculated value).
-* Make sure to update when changing modules for rocket fuel production.
+* Assigned requires updating when changing productivity modules for rocket fuel production.

 Startup Option:
 Select the metal for the recipe (default: Steel)